brson/treasuretree/solana-hackathon.md

  [6 log messages]
 ```

-This definitely looks like my old compiler warning
+This definitely looks like our old compiler warning
 about our solana program having too-large stack offsets
 finally causing us a problem.